RupeshKumar4511/Full_Stack_Development/Tailwind/README.md

 ```

 # How to apply custom css :
-We can apply custom css inside square bracket.
+We can apply our custom css inside square bracket.
 <br>

 ```bash